 All federal rulemaking is governed under the provisions of the APA (5 U.S.C.
 Subchapter II), which establishes a "notice and comment" procedure to enable public participation in the rulemaking process.
 Among other things under the APA, the National Marine Fisheries Service (NMFS) is required to publish notification of proposed rules in the Federal Register and to solicit, consider and respond to public comment on those rules before they are finalized.
 The APA also establishes a 30-day wait period from the time a final rule is published until it takes effect, with some exceptions.
-Amendment 37 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Amendment 37) complies with the provisions of the APA through the South Atlantic Fishery Management Council's (South Atlantic Council) extensive use of public meetings, requests for comments and consideration of comments.
+Regulatory Amendment 25 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region complies with the provisions of the APA through the South Atlantic Fishery Management Council's (South Atlantic Council) public hearing, requests for public comments, and consideration of comments.
 The proposed rule associated with this amendment will have a request for public comments, which complies with the APA, and upon publication of the final rule, unless the rule falls within an APA exception, there will be a 30-day wait period before the regulations are effective.